One of Vermont’s greatest treasures, Lake Champlain provides recreation, solitude, and beauty for thousands of visitors and locals each year.

 The Best Lake Champlain Sunset: Mount Philo State Park

-Okay, so I haven’t tried all of the creemees that Vermont has to offer, but Seven Days awarded the best creemee to Vermont Cookie Love (and Palmer Lane Maple in Jericho) in 2022.
+Okay, so I haven’t tried all of Vermont’s creemees, but Seven Days awarded the best creemee to Vermont Cookie Love (and Palmer Lane Maple in Jericho) in 2024.

 Lucky for us, Vermont Cookie Love is located right on Route 7 between Kingsland Bay State Park and Mount Philo State Park.